kasefuchs/homelab/packs/matrix-media-repo/README.md

 All variables that you can override in this Nomad Pack.

-- "region" (string) - The region where jobs will be deployed.
+- "count" (number) - The number of application instances to deploy.
+- "config" (string) - Matrix media repo configuration in YAML format.
+- "job_name" (string) - The name to use as the job name which overrides using the pack name.
 - "datacenters" (list of string) - A list of datacenters in the region which are eligible for task placement.
 - "resources" (object) - The resource to assign to the application.
+- "docker_image" (string) - Docker image of application to deploy.
+- "region" (string) - The region where jobs will be deployed.
 - "constraints" (list of object) - Additional constraints to apply to the job.
 - "service" (object) - Specifies integrations with Nomad or Consul for service discovery.
-- "matrix_key" (string) - Matrix private key in PEM format.
-- "job_name" (string) - The name to use as the job name which overrides using the pack name.
-- "docker_image" (string) - Docker image of application to deploy.
-- "count" (number) - The number of application instances to deploy.
-- "config" (string) - Dendrite configuration in YAML format.

 ### Install